Registering with the police

 £34 registration fee in cash

-As long as you register online within 7 days of arriving in the UK, it is acceptable to attend your appointment some time after that.
+As long as you register online within 7 days of arriving in the UK, it is acceptable to attend your appointment some time after that, the police will be satisfied that the condition to register with the police has been met, even if the appointment is several months in the future.
 Book the next available apppointment that you are able to attend.
 At busy times of year appointments may get booked up very quickly.

 When you will need to update your Police Registration Certificate (PRC)